- Temperature control 5℃ to -35℃

 Your Premier Fermentation Chiller Manufacturer

-TopChiller provides a total water chiller solution not only for regular chiller like air chiller and water chiller but also low temperature chiller including fermentation Chiller and glycol chiller.
+TopChiller provides a total refrigeration chiller solution including not only for regular chillers like air chiller and water chiller but also low-temperature chiller including fermentation chiller and glycol chiller.

-Fermentation chiller is the most popular glycol chiller industrial application for fermentation process.
+Fermentation chiller is the most popular glycol chiller industrial application for the fermentation process.
 Fermentation chiller with the temperature control range of 5℃ to -35℃ and the temperature stability is +/- 2℃ to +/- 0.5℃, and the refrigeration capacity from 10KW to 280KW.

 The fermentation chillers designed and manufactured by TopChiller are always used in some special industrial applications like fermentation process in cooling the wort, controlling fermentation crash cooling vessels, prepackaging in breweries and beers.